 - 1. Remove furniture from area to be mopped. - 2.
-Display "Wet Floor" signs appropriately. - 3.
-Dust-mop the floor and remove any foreign items stuck to floor with putty knife. - 4.
+Display "Wet Floor" signs appropriately.
+Refer to page 40 for instructions on preventing slips, trips, and falls. - 3.
+Dust-mop the floor and remove any foreign items stuck to floor with a putty knife. - 4.
 Pick up dirt in dustpan. - 5.
 Prepare mop mixture according to manufacturer's directions. - 6.
 Saturate the wet mop in the mixture and squeeze most of the excess water out. - 7.
 Draw mop parallel to the wall to avoid splashing the baseboard. - 8.
 Using side-to-side strokes, mop an area approximately 9' X 9', turning the mop over after 4 or 5 strokes to prevent the dirt from being spread back over the floor. - 9.
 Rinse the mop often so that the dirt is not redistributed over the floor.
-Change the mop water as needed.
+Change the mop water as needed. - 10.
+Monitor wet floors for fifteen (15) minutes after mopping to ensure the floors are dry. - 11.
+Remove the wet floor sign.